 Acast provides lots of different options for sharing your podcast, including feed distribution to third-party platforms and the Acast embed player.
-In case you want to use episode audio files hosted with Acast directly on your own website, we have some best practice guidelines on how to do this — and to help you ensure your listening data remains accurate.
+In case you want to use episode audio files hosted with Acast directly on your own website or player, we have some best practice guidelines on how to do this — and to help you ensure your listening data remains accurate.

 This article talks about two types of implementation: auto-play and pre-load.